Skip to content

-Meeting tax deadlines is crucial for taxpayers, but life circumstances sometimes make timely filing difficult or even impossible.
-Missing the IRS filing deadline can lead to stressful consequences, including penalties, interest, and escalating debt—particularly for those already dealing with significant tax issues.
+Meeting tax deadlines is crucial for taxpayers, but life circumstances sometimes make timely filing difficult.
+Missing the IRS filing due date can lead to stressful consequences, including penalties, interest, and escalating debt—particularly for those already dealing with significant tax issues.

-If you’re unable to meet the tax filing deadline, it’s important to know that resolutions are available, such as filing for an extension.
-At Lothamer Tax Resolution, we specialize in helping individuals who have accumulated significant tax liabilities get back on track, providing personalized guidance for complex situations.
+If you can’t meet the tax filing deadline, it’s essential to know that resolutions are available, such as filing for an extension.
+At Lothamer Tax Resolution, we specialize in helping individuals with significant tax liabilities get back on track, providing personalized guidance for complex situations.

 Overcoming the Challenge of Filing on Time

 Tax deadlines might seem straightforward, but life can easily complicate things.
-Knowing the specific dates and understanding the repercussions of missing them—such as penalties, interest rates, and possible additional fees—is key to staying compliant and avoiding costly consequences.
+Knowing the specific dates, understanding the repercussions of missing them—such as penalties, interest rates, and possible additional fees—and accurately estimating your tax payments are key to staying compliant and avoiding costly consequences.

 Important Tax Filing Deadlines

-For most taxpayers, the deadline to file annual federal income tax returns is April 15, 2025.
+Most taxpayers’ last day to file annual federal income tax returns is April 15, 2025.
 In years where April 15 falls on a weekend or a federal holiday, the IRS typically shifts the filing deadline to the following business day.
-It’s important to remember that this deadline isn’t just for submitting your tax return—it’s also the date by which you must pay estimated taxes you owe for that tax year.
+It’s important to remember that this deadline isn’t just for submitting your tax return—it’s also the date by which you must pay the estimated taxes you owe for that tax year.

-If you expect a refund, you have to pay that tax amount and any remaining balance for that tax year by April 15 to receive your refund promptly.
+If you expect a refund, you must ensure the tax was paid and any remaining balance for that tax year by April 15 to receive your refund promptly.

 If you anticipate being unable to file your return by this date, you can request an automatic six-month extension, moving your filing deadline to October 15.
 However, an extension only provides extra time to submit paperwork; the IRS still expects payment by the original April deadline to avoid a penalty.